Yamileth Mercado: Professional career

 Her first fight of 2019 was on 16 February at the Poliforum in Ciudad Cuauhtémoc, Mexico.
 Mercado defeated Alys Sanchez via UD over ten rounds with the three judges scoring the bout 100–90, 99–91 and 96–93, awarding Mercado the vacant WBC International title.
 She successfully defended her title by UD against Karina Fernandez on 28 June, with all three judges scoring the bout 97–91.
 Her final fight of 2019 was a rematch against WBC world champion Fatuma Zarika.
 The bout took place on 16 November at the Poliforum in Ciudad Cuauhtémoc.
 Mercado captured the WBC super bantamweight title via UD over ten rounds.
 Two judges scored the bout 98–92 while the third scored it 99–91.

 In 2020 Yamileth defeated Irasema Rayas by TKO on the round number 4.
 Then she defended her super bantamweight title against Alejandra Guzmán and Angelica Rascón winning both fight via unanimous decision.

 In 2021 Yamileth went up to featherweight to face the champion Amanda Serrano for both of her titles on the Jake Paul vs. Tyrone Woodley undercard, however after a close match Amanda took the victory via unanimous decision.

+Mercado made a successful seventh defense of her WBC super bantamweight title against Ramla Ali at Footprint Center in Phoenix, Arizona on June 29, 2024, winning by unanimous decision.

+She faced faced IBF and WBO female super-bantamweight champion Ellie Scotney in a championship unification at Madison Square Garden in New York City, New York on 11 July 2025, losing by unanimous decision.